andrebergvind/cyclistic-bike-share-analysis/README.md

 ## Recommendations

-Based on the analysis, Cyclistic can increase annual memberships by:
+Based on the key insights following the analysis, Cyclistic can increase annual memberships by:

+1. **Promote the long-term value of annual memberships during peak casual rider seasons**

+Launch targeted summer and weekend campaigns demonstrating how frequent casual riders could reduce overall ride costs and gain additional benefits by switching to annual memberships.

+2. **Offer limited-time incentives encouraging casual riders to transition into annual members**

+We should provide incentives such as discounted first-year memberships, free trial periods, or reward programs for casual riders with high ride frequency or long-duration trips to lower the barrier toward membership conversion.

+3. **Target casual riders directly at high-traffic recreational stations**

+In order to most effectively reach the targeted segment we should implement location-based marketing at parks, waterfronts, and tourist-heavy stations. through app notifications, QR campaigns, and digital advertisements that highlight the convenience and economic advantages of becoming an annual member.

+Decrease the additional payment for rides over 20 min during days

+  **Additional Recommendation Focusing On Tourists**

 1. **Offer a Variety of Membership Types**
-   - Target tourists and other leisure riders promoting weekend or week memberships
-   - Introduce flexible membership options to appeal to different rider segments, such as weekend-only passes, 1-week tourist memberships, or short-term trial memberships
+   - Introduce flexible membership options to appeal to the tourist rider segment, such as weekend-only passes and a 1-week tourist membership.

-2. **Target Marketing by Ride Behavior**
-   - Identify casual users with frequent weekend usage or long-duration rides
-   - Tailor messaging to highlight benefits that resonate with these behaviors, for example, “Unlimited weekend rides with a membership”

-3. **Localized Engagement**
-   - Focus on recreational and tourist-heavy areas for membership campaigns
-   - Place advertisements or QR code offers at popular casual start stations to capture new members